Bidirectional Neural Networks for Global Nucleon-Nucleus Optical Model Calculations: Neural Network Architecture

 I resolve this challenge by introducing the dimensionless \emph{phase-space coordinate}

-where $k = \sqrt{2\mu E_{\text{cm}}}/\hbar$ is the asymptotic wave number.
+where $k$ is the asymptotic wave number introduced in Sec.~\ref{sec:theory}.
 In $\rho$-space, the wavelength is always $2\pi$ regardless of the projectile energy.
 This transformation absorbs the energy dependence into the coordinate itself, enabling the network to learn a universal oscillation pattern that applies across all energies.
 The physical intuition is that $\rho$ measures distance in units of the de Broglie wavelength, so the wave function always ``looks the same'' when plotted against $\rho$.
+The normalization constant $\rho_{\max} = k_{\max} r_{\max} = 45.95$ is computed from the maximum energy and radial extent across the entire training set, providing a common dimensionless scale for all nuclei and energies.

 For the present calculations, I discretize the radial coordinate into a sequence of 100 points uniformly spaced from $r = 0.1$~fm to $r = 15$~fm.
 At each point, the network receives local information about the potential and physical parameters, and must predict the corresponding wave function value.
 The sequence of radial points is processed as an ordered sequence, allowing the network to learn how information propagates along the radial direction, analogous to how the Numerov algorithm propagates the solution step by step.